nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 in the CSV format.
 The Directory of these text files is found in the DIR String variable, the PATH for each of the 4 text files can be found in the PATH_MED, PATH_PAT, PATH_DOC, PATH_APP, PATH_APT_MEDS String variables respectively.

+#### Corrupted files
+A preliminary check for corrupted files will be done when HalpMi starts.
+The validator function will be invoked to ensure the the input lines are correct.
+Else, the corrupted files will be moved into another separate text file named `[datatype]_corrupted.txt`.
 ### Asset classes

 #### `Appointment`